sabrinamerkin/sabrinamerkin.github.io/_posts/2024-05-19-NFL-Clustering.md

 ```

-Now that we've initialized the function, we can test it by clustering all numerical fields in the dataset.
+Now that we've created an inertia function, we can test it by first clustering on **all** numerical fields in the dataset.
 This process will effectively create k player clusters characterized by similar performance metrics among their members.

 ```python
 # Determine k for clustering on all numerical fields in the data